danvk/aoc2024/README.md

 Since we didn't have internet at Rio Claro, or in the room at El Paujil, this is reminding me a lot of 2019's AoC, where I was always catching up.

+I want to be able to pattern match on strings to extract numbers, e.g. `"a=#{a}" = txt`.

+The Elixir language service is constantly crashing without internet.
+It's complaining about Elixir 1.19 not being supported.
+Since I'm getting no value out of the new version, I should probably downgrade when I get better wifi.